Mental Health Network

 - rewarding volunteering opportunities

-The Network team can also help people explore peer support.
-It is very reassuring to share with others who understand first hand what we are going through.
+The Network team can also help you explore peer support, as it can be very reassuring to share with others who understand first hand what you are going through.

 In this video, Alan talks about the dark times he faced and how SPARC and the MHN are helping him now.